cloudurable/kafka-training/java/lab5.8/README.md

 ## Lab Write Custom Partitioner

-Next let's create a StockPricePartitioner.
-The StockPricePartitioner will implement a priority queue.
+Next let's create a `StockPricePartitioner`.
+The `StockPricePartitioner` will implement a priority queue.
 It will treat certain stocks as important and send those stocks to the last partition.
-The StockPricePartitioner implements the Kafka interface Partitioner.
-The Partitioner interface is used to pick which partition a record lands.
-We will need to implement the partition() method to choose the partition.
+The `StockPricePartitioner` implements the Kafka interface `Partitioner`.
+The `Partitioner` interface is used to pick which partition a record lands.
+We will need to implement the `partition()` method to choose the partition.
-And we will need to implement the configure() method so we can read the importantStocks config property to setup importantStocks set which we use to determine if a stock is important and needs to be sent to the important partition.
+And we will need to implement the `configure()` method so we can read the `importantStocks` config property to setup `importantStocks` set which we use to determine if a stock is important and needs to be sent to the important partition.
-To do this we need to configure new Partitioner in Producer config with property ProducerConfig.INTERCEPTOR_CLASSES_CONFIG, and pass config property importantStocks.
+To do this we need to configure new `Partitioner` in Producer config with property `ProducerConfig.INTERCEPTOR_CLASSES_CONFIG`, and pass config property `importantStocks`.

 ## Producer Partitioning